gklijs/bkes-demo/README.md

 # BOB 2021 - Event in, events out?

----
-**Readme will be updated and the project probably a bit as well before the tutorial**

-Major rewrite from [kafka-graphql-examples](https://github.com/openweb-nl/kafka-graphql-examples), improving on the event sourcing and cqrs part is mostly done.

-Todo is updating the docs, and have some assignments for the tutorial.

----

 Using event sourcing strategies can be a nice way to enable some decoupling.
-However when interacting with external systems one should watch out how much of the internal objects leak through to the api.
+However, when interacting with external systems one should watch out how much of the internal objects leak through to the api.

 Event sourcing is an architecture that brings a couple of benefits compared to crud applications.
-It becomes easier to model complex domains.
-Also because events are the only way to change data, and the events are always stored, there is a clear audit trail.
+It becomes easier to model complex domains, because it can be broken down to smaller pieces.
+Because events are the only way to change data, and the events are always stored, there is a clear audit trail.

-Using GraphQL for the api enables streaming which could be very nice when working with events.
-But it also allows you to design specific types, and even gracefully deprecate when needed.
+Using GraphQL for the api enables streaming which is nice when working with events, because they can be shown in the frontend almost directly.
+GraphQL also allows you to design specific types, and even gracefully deprecate when needed.

-We will work on example which is easy to setup with docker, and continue to make modifications to the model to add new features.

-## Summary

-It contains a CQRS backend that handles commands from the GraphQL endpoint.
-That backend will emit both direct responses to the commands and derived events while processing the commands.
-With GraphQL subscriptions these events might be passed to the frontend.
-The test module makes it possible to do performance tests and compare multiple implementations and/or configurations.

-Contents
+## Contents

 * [Prerequisites](#prerequisites)
 * [Intro](#intro)